Tatoeba/tatoeba2/README.md

 - If you need to use a proxy, follow the instructions in `README.proxy.md`.

-- If you have less than 8GB or RAM, edit the file `Vagrantfile` to reduce value of `v.memory`, the amount of RAM allocated to the virtual machine.
+- If you have less than 8GB of RAM, edit the file `Vagrantfile` to reduce value of `v.memory`, the amount of RAM allocated to the virtual machine.
 It is recommended that you allocate no more than 1/4 of your actual RAM.

 ```
    v.memory = 1024 # only allocate 1GB of RAM to the VM